spaceitup/checkout-android/README.rst

 steps:

 1. Install Android SDK in your app
-2. Create a payment session and obtain the "self" URL from the List Result in your app
+2. Create a payment session and obtain the "self" URL from the list result in your app
 3. Initialize and show the Payment Page with the list URL

 1 - Install Android SDK